daantascaio/SQL-basic-language-learning/README.md

-# SQL_learning
-Learning the SQL language
+Learning the basics of the SQL language, starting something